Advanced-bioinformatics-UVic/Innova/README.md

 - **The number of tests that can be carried out daily is limited and the number of people waiting to be tested grows with every covid-19 wave, therefore a way to manage the waiting lists is needed**
 - **The tool could make the process of testing smoother and even save lives and limit the spread of the virus through detecting the worst cases with anticipation**
 - **Improvements to the database and score system need to be made in the future**

-*Use follow-up presentations to write about the main idea of your project.*
-## Frameworks
----
-## More info
 ---
 https://github.com/Advanced-bioinformatics-UVic/Innova